jguadagno/jguadagno.github.io/_posts/2014-05-26-book-review-visual-studio-2013-cookbook.md

 categories:
   - Books
 ---
 When I first looked at the title of the book Visual Studio 2013 Cookbook I wondered what it could be about.
-You can’t cook with Visual Studio, at least not yet :) .
+You can’t cook with Visual Studio, at least not yet :smile: .
 It turns out that, outside of two chapters, the book is an series of getting started guides with topics the are new(ish) to Visual Studio 2013\.
 It is not a bad thing.
 If you are getting started with using Visual Studio 2013 or Team Foundation Server or .NET 4.5.x, this book provides a good overview of the new features in Visual Studio and version 4.5.x of the .NET Framework.

 **Disclaimer**: I was given a copy of this book in the hopes that I would review it.
 I only post reviews on books that I think would provide some benefit to the development community.
 {: .notice}